vpaeder/tplink_m7350_cpp/README.md

 # tplink_m7350_sms
-Example code showing how to send SMS with TP-Link M7350 v5 modem from command line
+Example C++ code showing how to send SMS with TP-Link M7350 v5 modem from command line.

+# Requirements
+- RapidJSON
+- CURL
+- OpenSSL

+# Compilation
+This can be done easily with CMake using the provided CMakeLists.txt file.

+# Usage
+> ./tplink_sms -a modem_address -p password -n phone_number -m message